kuma35/thinking-forth-jp/sphinx/chapter2.rst

 ..

 This is just plain awkward.
 It’s hard to read, harder to maintain, and hardest to write.
 And for all that, it’s worthless at implementation time.
 I don’t even want to talk about it anymore.

 The Decision Tree
 -----------------

 .. figure:: fig2-4.png
+   :name: fig2-4
    :alt: Example of a decision tree.

    Example of a decision tree.

 ..

-illustrates the telephone rate rules by means of a decision tree.
+:numref:`fig2-4`  illustrates the telephone rate rules by means of a decision tree.
 The decision tree is the easiest method of any to “follow down” to determine the result of certain conditions.
 For this reason, it may be the best representation to show the customer.

 Unfortunately, the decision tree is difficult to “follow up,” to determine which conditions produce certain results.
 This difficulty inhibits seeing ways to simplify the problem.
 The tree obscures the fact that additional minutes cost the same, whether the operator assists or not.
 You can’t see the facts for the tree.

 The Decision Table
 ------------------

-The decision table, described next, provides the most usable graphic representation of compound rules for the programmer, and possibly for the customer as well. shows our rate structure rules in decision-table form.
+The decision table, described next, provides the most usable graphic representation of compound rules for the programmer, and possibly for the customer as well.  :numref:`fig2-5`  shows our rate structure rules in decision-table form.

 .. figure:: fig2-5.png
+   :name: fig2-5
    :alt: The decision table.

    The decision table.

 ..

-In there are three dimensions: the rate discount, whether an operator intervenes, and initial minute vs. additional minute.
+In :numref:`fig2-5`  there are three dimensions: the rate discount, whether an operator intervenes, and initial minute vs. additional minute.

 Drawing problems with more than two dimensions gets a little tricky.
 As you can see, these additional dimensions can be depicted on paper as